Speicher210/wingu-android-sdk/README.md

 ## License

-winguSDK-iOS is available under the Apache 2.0 license.
+winguSDK-android is available under the Apache 2.0 license.
 See the LICENSE file for more info.